Experience one of the best day trips from Berlin, Germany with this Things To Do in Potsdam Ultimate Guide.

 Enjoy a well deserved swim at Wannsee Lake after your long walking tour in Potsdam and swim in one of the most beautiful lakes in Berlin.

-See the iconic residences of the Prussian Hohenzollerns, mansions of famous film and television stars as well as the residences of President Truman and Winston Churchill during the Potsdam Conference of 1945 on this 2 hour Potsdam to Wannsee Cruise Tour.
+See the iconic residences of the Prussian Hohenzollerns, mansions of famous film and television stars as well as the residences of President Truman and Winston Churchill during the Potsdam Conference of 1945 on this 7 Lakes Tour from Wannsee Berlin.

 Otherwise you can also make another day trip from Berlin to visit Wannsee Lake on your own.
 Check out our Best Outdoor Activities To Do In Berlin guide to find out how to get there.